Fact check: Here are 20 things Texas Republicans' elections bill would do - KESQ

 The bill does add some extra mandatory early voting time.

-The bill would mandate an extra hour of early voting on the last Sunday of the early voting period, requiring counties with 30,000 or more people to offer six hours that day rather than five hours.
-Current law mandates counties with 100,000 or more people do this.
+The bill would mandate an extra hour of early voting on the last Sunday of the early voting period, requiring counties with 30,000 or more people to offer six hours that day.
+Current law mandates counties with 100,000 or more people to offer five hours.

 It would require counties with a population of 30,000 or more to offer a minimum of 12 hours of early voting each weekday during the final week; under current law, that 12-hour minimum applies only to counties with a population of 100,000 or more.
 And before the final week, the bill would require counties to offer a minimum of nine hours of early voting on weekdays; existing law says voting has to be open on these days during a county’s regular business hours, which may be less than nine hours.

-Note: CLARIFICATION: This article has been updated to clarify how many voting hours large Texas counties are currently required to offer on the last Sunday of early voting.